Shudder’s What Josiah Saw is a deeply disturbing and novelistic tale of generational trauma and the horrors it holds.

 What Josiah Saw is a deeply disturbing blend of southern horror told through the lens of a troubled author with horrifying stories to spare.
 It wastes no time to create a bleak and nilhistic vision that will most definitely turn some people away from exploring all of its finer parts.
 Although it might struggle at times to stay completely focused within its slow pace, the ways it ties everything together towards the finish line makes the whole journey all the more enticing.

-What Josiah Saw streams Exclusively on Shudder on Thursday, August 4, 2022.
-The film will be available on Shudder U.S., Shudder CA, Shudder UK, and Shudder ANZ.
+What Josiah Saw is available on Shudder U.S., Shudder CA, Shudder UK, and Shudder ANZ.